Biological Safety Consultancy

 - Waste management – eg disinfectants, autoclaves, waste routes

-A report identifying both good and bad practice is then produced.
-The report concludes with a prioritised action plan.
+A report on good and bad practice with a prioritised action plan will be produced.

 USC can carry out: